golden-dog/golden-dog.github.io/_pages/about.md

 permalink: /about/
-We have been raising and training golden retrievers for almost 20 years.
+We have been raising and training golden retrievers for close to 20 years.